 The story of Rene Caisse and Essaic Tea

 Ojibwa Tea of Life™ is an essiac tea four-herb blend.
-We offer you choices of our products in the following ways: Traditional Ojibwa Tea of Life (herbal blend), Essence of Ojibwa Tea of Life (Tincture/Extract), Ojibwa Tea of Life Concentrate (Pre-made ready to use), and Ojibwa Native Healing Balm (A soothing luxurious emollient skin salve).
+We offer you choices of our products in the following ways: Traditional Ojibwa Tea of Life (herbal blend), Essence of Ojibwa Tea of Life (extract), Ojibwa Tea of Life Concentrate (pre-made ready to use), and Ojibwa Native Healing Balm (a soothing luxurious emollient skin salve).

 Our products are pure, non-irradiated, organically grown and affordable.
 Essiac (pronounced “es-ee-ack”) is an herb tea formula attributed to Canadian nurse Rene Caisse (reen-case) of Bracebridge Ontario, Canada.
 Rene claimed the formula was given to her by a miner’s wife who was seemingly cured of breast cancer by an herb recipe.
 These herbs were given to the woman by “a very old Indian medicine man.”

 In the mid 1920s, Rene Caisse was head nurse at the Sisters of Providence Hospital in a northern Ontario town.
 While on duty, Rene was bathing an elderly lady and noticed that one of her breasts had a lot of scar tissue on it.
 Upon questioning the lady, she learned that the women had advanced breast cancer 30 years earlier.
 The woman further explained that she had met a old Indian medicine man who told her he could cure her cancer.
 She said that she had no money at that time, and didn’t want to have an operation anyway, so she went to see the Indian.
 He showed her certain herbs growing in the area and told her to pick them and make a tea and to drink it every day.

 She had no reoccurrence of cancer to that day, 30 years later.